nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 140
 00:09:19,336 --> 00:09:24,807
-[SPEAKER_01]: Everything looked good there, looked like it had been delivered, just not opened.
+[SPEAKER_01]: Everything looked good there, it looked like it had been delivered, just not opened.

 141
 00:09:24,787 --> 00:09:28,890